kitao/pyxel/README.md

 pyxel run PYTHON_SCRIPT_FILE
 ```

-Additionally, the `pyxel watch` command enables monitoring of changes in a specified directory, automatically re-running the program when changes are detected:
+Additionally, the `pyxel watch` command allows monitoring changes in a specified directory and automatically re-runs the program when changes are detected:

 ```sh
 pyxel watch WATCH_DIR PYTHON_SCRIPT_FILE